Te Whakaruruhau o Ngā Reo Irirangi Māori: Awards and recognition

 The National Māori Radio Network has held its own annual awards since 2012.
 Te Upoko o te Ika was the inaugural winner of Station of the Year, Willie Jackson calling it a tribute to their work towards promoting the Māori language.
 Taranaki's Korimako FM won Station of the Year in 2013.
 Maniapoto FM in Te Kuiti, Moana Radio in Tauranga, Radio Ngāti Porou in Ruatoria, Te Korimako in New Plymouth and Te Hiku o te Ika in Kaitaia were finalists for Station for the Year in 2014.

 The stations are also eligible for awards at the New Zealand Radio Awards.
 One award, for Iwi Station of the Year, recognises radio networks or individual stations which have performed outstandingly as a champion of Māori language and culture.
 The station is judged on the quality and effectiveness of its Māori language use, and its programmes, client relations, community involvements, news and current affairs, personality strength, promotions and marketing campaigns.
 Tumeke FM won Iwi Station of the Year in 2014.
-Ngati Porou won the award in 2013, but faced criticism about its management and financial oversight a few months later.
+Ngāti Porou won the award in 2013, but faced criticism about its management and financial oversight a few months later.